benblack769/benblack769.github.io/coding_posts/programming-thinking-growth.md

 * **The code doctor**: Rather than creating something new, some programmers apparently spend literally all their time fixing emerging problems with already constructed systems.
 This role is for those who love tracking down what a system is doing.
 * **The hacker**: Obsessed with finding flaws in programs, rather than how they work.
 Willing to spend a lot of time working through the system to understand what could go wrong, and how to exploiting it.
-* **The scientist**: I had a professor once who really did see computer science as a science, and valued skills usually associated with the sciences, like a good memory.
+* **The scientist**: I had a professor once who really did see computer science as a science, and valued skills usually associated with the sciences, like a good memory and formal analysis.

 And I am sure there are many more I don't know about.